Skip to main content

 If your ice maker isn’t producing ice, yet there is ice in the bin, the first thing to do is check the bar shutoff.
 This bar is called the control arm.

-If the control arm is raised, check to see if it's caught on something by carefully trying to push it back down.
-One of the most common issues happens when the arm of the ice maker becomes jammed.
+If the control arm is raised, check whether it's caught on something by carefully trying to push it back down.
+One of the most common issues occurs when the ice maker's arm becomes jammed.
 This triggers the ice maker to turn off.

 Some newer fridges enable you to switch your ice maker on or off with a power switch or digital display.
 Make sure yours didn't accidentally switch off.